Run#

 The iterative process#

-The main form of a convergence run is shown in the image below and described here:
+The main form of an iterative run of POLARIS is shown in the image below and described here:

 1. Determine which iterations will run